 I ask that you define your success goals for your product and market, not based on a methodology, but on what impact it will make.

-Only the you can actually measure success.
+Only the you can actually measure your own version of success.